Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 - Write about your knowledge

-You finally mastered {X}, superb, and congrats!
+You finally mastered `{X}`, superb, and congrats!
 Now take that knowledge and write it down in your words so others can learn from you.

 - Write about experiences